 Shows that are of good quality will prove to be of value to any guest.
 But what does “good quality” mean in terms of podcasting?
 There are hundreds of thousands of great podcast shows.
 Put simply, a “good quality” show is one that is well-established.
 A lot of time and commitment is involved in producing a podcast show.
 The hosts who are not up to the task will not be able to grow an audience and ultimately, won’t last long.

 Check to see how long a show has been airing and how many episodes they have posted - a minimum of around 50 episodes is a worthy number.
 If a show has been airing for a good amount of time, consistently delivering quality content and interviews, then it is guaranteed to have a good size audience, which will only continue to grow.

-Another indication of a good quality podcast are show notes.
+Another indication of a good quality podcast is show notes.
 Does the host have a professional website with a dedicated area for posting all their episodes?
 Does each interview include show notes with back-links to the guest's website and/or social media pages?
 If you are doing podcast guesting you will want the extra benefits that this brings.
 The more websites you appear on, the better your search engine ranking becomes, not to mention that it's a great way for listeners to gain direct access to your site.

 Podcast Download Stats

 Download stats for podcast shows are not published.
 They are not searchable or available anywhere online for the public's viewing.
 This is private information belonging to the show host only.
 There is no other way of knowing a shows figures unless you ask the host directly.